 When opening an account, BGC is required to obtain your name, address, tax information and other information and documentation that will be utilized to verify your identification.
 For accounts other than natural persons (e.g.: a corporation, partnership or trust) BGC will request identifying documents evidencing the existence of the entity, such as articles of incorporation, a government-issued business license, a partnership agreement or a trust agreement.
-BGC may also request to see a valid government issued form of identification evidencing nationality or residence and bearing a photograph such as a driver's license, passport or other identifying documents for the Control persons or beneficiaries of the account.
+Further the Firm will request the names, addresses, dates of birth and other identification information of the beneficial owners of the legal entity.
+The Firm may also request to see a valid government issued form of identification evidencing nationality or residence and bearing a photograph such as a driver's license, passport or other identifying documents for the Control persons and beneficiaries of the account.
+This information will be used to verify your identity and, in the case of a legal entity customer, the identity of the beneficial owners.